 4- Strengthen your inner self and make it apparent to others

 5- Begin changing what you do not like about yourself

 6- Notice the change in your self-esteem and self-confidence

 7- Have a tremendous amount of pride in yourself

 People realize that to change and strengthen themselves they must accept themselves and learn how to live with themselves in a productive manner.
 You need to look at life in a positive way.
 You need to say to yourself, “OK, I’m not happy with the person, I have become.

 I need to change and this is what I am going to do about it.”
 Stop being lackadaisical.
 This is the first step to healing and strengthening our souls and self-esteem.
 Be proud of who you are.
 Be thankful each morning that you can wake up and feel the warmth of the sun and the beauty that surrounds us all.

-Love yourself, be good to yourself, and treat yourself good.
+Love yourself, be good to yourself, and treat yourself well.
 The more you love yourself, the more you will be able to give love to others and the more others will want to be around you and give back to you.
 Loving yourself will help the lives of others around you, as well as your own life.

 Remember, everyone in this life has something.
 No one is perfect.
-Accept who you are, love yourself, use your strengths to make yourself a better person and then use those strengths to help others.
-And most important focus on the positive things in your life.
+Accept who you are, love yourself, use your strengths to make yourself a better person, and then use those strengths to help others.
+And the most important focus on the positive things in your life.
 Negativity will destroy you.
 Positivity will bring you to new levels in life.
 A positive journey awaits us all.